AustinPotts/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

       return 2 + bunnyEars(bunnies-1)

-      This algorithm runs in O(1) Constant Time, there is only one execution happening.
-Space used will be unaffected by the size of the input
+      This algorithm runs in O(n) using recursion

 ## Exercise II